ThinkerYzu/learnw/README.md

 For some vocabularies, you want to learn them more often than others.

-Pressing <<r>> key, the current vocabulary will be added to reinforce-words.txt.
+Pressing 'r' key, the current vocabulary will be added to reinforce-words.txt.
-Pressing <<T>> key, the current vocabulary will be removed from reinforce-words.txt.
+Pressing 'T' key, the current vocabulary will be removed from reinforce-words.txt.

 The vocabularies in reinforce-words.txt have higher chance to be picked by the tool.